Are We Really Making Much Progress in Text Classification? A Comparative Review: Discussion

-In the transductive setting, graph-based text classification models show a large margin over an MLP.
-However, as argued in the introduction, transductive models have the significant drawback that they cannot be applied to documents not seen during training.
-The only application scenario for transductive models is where a partially labeled corpus should be fully annotated.
-Follow-up approaches such as TensorGCN also suffer from these limitations.
-However, recent extensions such as HeteGCN, HyperGAT, InductGCN, HieGAT, and DADGNN already relax this constraint and enable inductive learning.
-According to the data processing inequality~\citep{cover_elements_1991}, transforming a corpus into a graph cannot add any new information, while \citet{DBLP:conf/iclr/KipfW17} already expected that graph neural networks are most effective when the edges provide additional information that cannot be modeled otherwise.
-Therefore, it is important to distinguish between text-induced graphs for text classification, which seem to provide little to no gain, and tasks where the \emph{natural} structure of the graph data provides more information than the mere text, \eg citation networks or connections in social graphs.
-When extra information is encoded in the graph, graph neural networks are the state of the art~\citep{DBLP:conf/iclr/KipfW17,velickovic2018graph} and superior to MLPs that use only the node features and not the graph structure~\citep{DBLP:journals/corr/abs-1811-05868}.
-However, our work suggests that a graph induced from pure text does provide such additional information and does \emph{not} improve text classification results over the state of the art.
-Recently, \citet{buguenoConnectingDotsWhat2023} compared different document representations (Word2vec, GloVe, frozen BERT) for graph neural networks.
-Using different datasets, they confirm that on most datasets graph neural networks did \emph{not} outperform a fine-tuned BERT regardless of the choice of input representation.
+According to the data processing inequality~\cite{cover_elements_1991}, transforming a text corpus into a graph cannot add any new information.
+The seminal paper on graph convolution~\etal\cite{DBLP:conf/iclr/KipfW17} argued that graph neural networks are most effective when the edges provide additional information that cannot be modeled otherwise.
+Therefore, it is important to distinguish between text-induced graphs for text classification, which seem to provide little to no gain, and tasks where the \emph{natural} structure of the graph data provides more information than the mere text, \eg citation networks.
+When extra information is encoded in the graph, graph neural networks are the state of the art~\cite{DBLP:conf/iclr/KipfW17,velickovic2018graph} and superior to MLPs that use only the node features and not the graph structure~\cite{DBLP:journals/corr/abs-1811-05868}.
+However, our work suggests that a graph induced from pure text does not provide such additional information and thus does \emph{not} improve text classification results over the state of the art.
+Recently, Bugueno and de Melo~\cite{buguenoConnectingDotsWhat2023} compared different document representations (Word2vec, GloVe, and frozen BERT) for graph neural networks.
+Using different datasets, they confirm that on most datasets, graph neural networks did \emph{not} outperform a fine-tuned BERT regardless of the choice of input representation.
+In addition, the finding can be also confirmed in a study on short text classification~\cite{DBLP:conf/cdmake/KarlS23}, where several graph-based methods have been compared to \SLMs on six benchmark datasets of short text (including R8 and MR) and four new datasets.

+Despite all recently proposed approaches to text classification, fine-tuning a pre-trained language model remains the state of the art.
+Text-induced graph-based methods only marginally improve the classification accuracy in comparison to bag-of-words models.